 - As in Bavaria, it is not uncommon to share tables with strangers on busier weekends.

-- Buy tickets early to avoid lines.
+- Buy tickets early before they sellout.

 - Cash at gate and for food and beverage is recommended.